Wheeling Stogies: History

 Following their 1912 season, the Central League revoked the Wheeling franchise, after the club experienced serious financial difficulty.
 During the 1912 season the Central League went to a 12-team league, and increased monthly salaries from $1,500 to $2,100.
 This caused only 4 of the league's teams to profit.
 As a result, Wheeling and the 5 easternmost teams were cut from the league.

 Wheeling and the other five teams then formed the third Interstate League.
 However, flooding and financial hardship forced two of the league's clubs in Ohio to fold, and the league ended operations on July 21, 1913.
 The following season, Wheeling did not field a team.
 However, on February 22, 1915, the team was reorganized and was once again a member of the Central League.
 The new team featured Goat Anderson and future 1919 World Series winner and Philadelphia Eagles football coach, Greasy Neale.
 Despite having Neale in the line-up the 1915 season, the team finished near the bottom of the standings.
 The following season Neale was sold to the Cincinnati Reds of the National League.
 The team finished in fourth place during the 1916 season.
 However, the team folded again in 1917 due to struggles associated with World War I.

 The Stogies once again took to the field in 1925, as a member of the Middle Atlantic League.
-During this time, the team consisted of brothers Dan and Art Rooney.
+During this time, the team included brothers Dan and Art Rooney.
 Art, an outfielder, led the team in games played, runs scored, hits and stolen bases.
 However, he would be more famous for his efforts in football as the founder of the Pittsburgh Steelers of the National Football League in 1933.
 He would become a member of the Pro Football Hall of Fame in 1964.
 Meanwhile, Dan played at catcher and would later change his name to Silas and become a Franciscan priest.